Get Started with Automated Forex Trading

 The Advantages/Disadvantages of Automated Trading

-The great advantage of an automated trading system is that it is able to exclude human psychology out of the game.
-The emotional character of our human nature is highly disturbing our decision-making process when we trade in any financial market.
-Fear, hyper-optimism, and other similar feelings deriving from our emotional brain are working against logic and finally against the odds of winning.
-Our emotional brain is the worst trader there is.
-Furthermore, the classic type of trading has limitations regarding the stamina of our human nature.
-Automated Trading never gets tired.
-Using a VPS hosting service you can even close your PC and continue to trade 24hours per day.
+The great advantage of an automated trading system is its ability to eliminate human psychology from the process.
+The emotional nature of human beings significantly disrupts decision-making when trading in financial markets.
+Fear, overconfidence, and other similar emotions stemming from the emotional brain work against logic and ultimately reduce the chances of success.
+Our emotional brain is the worst possible trader.
+Moreover, traditional trading is limited by human stamina.
+Automated trading never gets tired.
+By using a VPS hosting service, you can even turn off your PC while the system continues trading 24 hours a day.

-The great disadvantage of any automated trading system is that it can deal only with the market conditions that it is programmed to deal with.
-That means that new market conditions deriving from major fundamental changes cannot be interpreted and incorporated by a fully-automated system.
-A major event, for example, a country’s default to meet its payments, usually leads to extreme volatility in the market, and extreme volatility can change everything.
-Semi-automatic systems may adapt better to new market conditions, as they can be highly re-adjusted by human intervention or even be stopped.
+The major disadvantage of any automated trading system is that it can only respond to market conditions it was specifically programmed for.
+This means that new market conditions arising from major fundamental changes cannot be interpreted or integrated by a fully automated system.
+For example, a country's default on its debt can lead to extreme market volatility, which can alter everything.
+Semi-automatic systems, however, may adapt more effectively to new market conditions, as they can be thoroughly adjusted through human intervention—or even stopped entirely.

 More: » Basic Automated Trading Tips